Table of Contents

 Airbnb: All the comforts of home

-Airbnb is another great choice for booking unique, affordable accommodations with all the comforts of home.
-In Delhi there are more than 1,000 listings, from a room to an entire house (and lots more listings all over India, especially Goa).
+Airbnb is a good great choice for booking unique, affordable accommodations with all the comforts of home.
+In Delhi there are thousands of listings, from a room to an entire house (and lots more listings all over India, especially Goa).

 On Airbnb, you can search using many different criteria, from a map to room type to price, and you can also check availability.
 You can contact the host, and check out their profiles, and make sure they are verified; and you can read reviews by other guests — which I highly recommend!